 - com.memsource.web.analytics.data.api (request.date)

-- When creating your indexes, the expression in brackets represent the recommended Time-field name for the given index.
-You can configure any or all the indexes available.
+- When creating indexes, the expression in brackets represent the recommended Time-field name for the given index.
+Any or all of the indexes available can be configured.

-- Once the indexes are registered, you can start visualizing the data through the Visualize tab.
+- Once the indexes are registered, data can be visualized through the Visualize tab.

 - Job index

 - Contains information about job sizes (words, pages etc.), who created the jobs, when they were created, filetypes, projects, and organizations they belong to.

 - Job Part index